ggblue7/NavigationBarOrStatusBarShowOrHide/README.md

 How To Use
 ==========
 1.Add the NavBar&StatusBar.h to your project.
-2.Choose The Macro Which U Need And Add In XXXViewController.h & XXXViewController.m
+2.Choose The Macro Which You Need And Add In XxxViewController.h & XxxViewController.m

 1)StatusBarStateChange_interface
   StatusBarStateChange_implementation